-Legend Retrievers is a family run business, owned and operated by Allison Sutton and her 10 year old son, Mason, along with their full time Assistant Trainer- Haven.
+Legend Retrievers is a family run business, owned and operated by Allison and her 11 year old son, Mason.

 Teaching our dogs early that working for us is fun is the key.
 Some trainers see a working dog as only that- a dog that should push hard and work- who cares if he is having fun.
 My program is built around the philosophy of your dog enjoying to work for you, therefore never seeing it as work at all.

 I use specialty, low pressure training techniques, obedience drills and a modified 24 step force fetch process.
 Traditional force fetch broke the training down into 4-5 phases, using high pressure techniques to force a dog through something that was difficult for them to understand.
 The modified 24 phase force fetch technique drastically decreases the pressure placed on the dog, while breaking each step down into an easy to understand session, setting your dog up for success in training.

 Why Working Dogs?

 Every dog, no matter the breed, has a natural desire to please, produce desired behavior, work for you, and to go where you go.

 My goals in dog training are to turn every dog--even the leash pulling, hand licking, counter surfing, menace of the neighborhood--into a walking-at-heel, kindly greeting the neighbors, traveling with you on family vacations, amazingly well-behaved working dog!
 Because no matter the job--being a superior family companion, a therapy dog, ESA or retriever, your dog should love to work for you!